Trump returns to Oval Office as aides refuse to say when he last tested negative for the coronavirus

 Even as White House officials sought to portray Trump as healthy and hard at work on Wednesday, they continued to evade key questions about his condition and his conduct.

-White House physician Sean Conley released a memo Wednesday describing Trump’s vital signs as “stable and in normal range” and announcing that lab work conducted Monday had detected antibodies for covid-19, the disease caused by the virus.
+White House physician Sean Conley released a memo Wednesday describing Trump’s vital signs as “stable and in normal range” and announcing that lab work conducted Monday had detected antibodies for covid-19, the disease caused by the coronavirus.

 “The president this morning says ‘I feel great!’ ” read the memo, which provided only limited information about Trump’s condition.
 The memo offered no details about the antibodies detected, and White House officials did not answer questions about whether they resulted from the experimental treatment Trump received or were developed naturally.

-Still, doctors cleared Trump to return to the Oval Office, and White House staff spent much of Tuesday preparing for his arrival and ensuring it would not expose others to the virus, according to an official.
+Still, doctors cleared Trump to return to the Oval Office, and White House staff spent much of Tuesday preparing for his arrival and ensuring that it would not expose others to the virus, according to an official.

 The West Wing remains largely empty, with most aides working from home.

-“Every precaution necessary is being taken to protect not only the President and the first family, but every staff member working on the complex to support the federal government’s operations consistent with CDC guidelines and best practices,” said White House spokesman Judd Deere.
-“The White House remains fully operational and the work of the American people is getting done.”
+“Every precaution necessary is being taken to protect not only the president and the first family, but every staff member working on the complex to support the federal government’s operations consistent with CDC guidelines and best practices,” said White House spokesman Judd Deere.
+“The White House remains fully operational, and the work of the American people is getting done.”

-Some staff recommended against Trump returning so soon to the West Wing, where there are normally hundreds of staff members working, according to someone familiar with the matter, who spoke on the condition of anonymity to describe private talks.
+Some staff members recommended against Trump returning so soon to the West Wing, where there are normally hundreds of people working, according to someone familiar with the matter, who spoke on the condition of anonymity to describe private talks.

 Trump was adamant on working from the Oval Office and has been pushing to make it happen for days, officials said.
 Trump told aides he thought the country needed to see its president working; Meadows and social media director Dan Scavino both spent time with the president in the West Wing on Wednesday, officials said.

-The office will be sanitized daily after Trump leaves, following the standard practice in the rest of the West Wing.
+The Oval Office will be sanitized daily after Trump leaves, following the standard practice in the rest of the West Wing.

-The White House’s broader practices are being scrutinized after Trump and more than 25 other people have tested positive for the virus in the past week after spending time at the White House.
+The White House’s broader practices are being scrutinized after Trump and more than 25 other people tested positive for the virus in the past week after spending time at the White House.
 The continually growing list includes U.S. senators, Trump campaign manager Bill Stepien, first lady Melania Trump, several journalists and multiple West Wing officials.

 Despite the White House outbreak, Trump has sought to downplay the virus in recent days, telling Americans not to allow the pandemic to “dominate your lives.”